LejonD/CD32-3D-printable-cover-for-the-metalshield/README.md

 # CD32-3D-printable-cover-for-the-metalshield
-a 3D printed cover to isolate the metal shield behind the expansion slot.
+a 3D printable cover to isolate the metal shield behind the expansion slot.
+In order to give some extra safety when installing a PCB lige a TerribleFire  in the CD32 i designed a cover.
+This cover will fit on the metal shield and is hold inplace by the clips that go into the shield.